mischegoss/bamazon/README.md

 ### This a Command Line App

-A video of the Customer Level app is available [here](https://youtu.be/JvVLuK9X3HE)
+A video of the Customer Level CLI is available [here](https://youtu.be/JvVLuK9X3HE)

+A video of the Manager level CLI is available [here](https://youtu.be/BZmOtJm3kIQ)